 Özge has a MSc. in Molecular Genetics from the University of Leicester and a PhD in Developmental Biology from Queen Mary University of London.
 She worked as a Post-doctoral Research Associate at the University of Leicester for six years in the field of Behavioural Neurology before moving into science communication.
 She worked as the Research Communication Officer at a London based charity for almost two years.

 Approximately one in six children and young people with spinal muscular atrophy (SMA) have abnormal sleep, according to a study published in the scientific journal Sleep Medicine.
-An additional ...
+An additional one ...
 Read more

-Nusinersen, an investigational drug for the treatment of spinal muscular atrophy (SMA) is acceptably safe and well tolerated, and shows encouraging clinical efficacy according to a study published in ...
+Nusinersen, an investigational drug for the treatment of spinal muscular atrophy (SMA) is acceptably safe and well tolerated, and shows encouraging clinical efficacy according to a study published in the ...
 Read more

-Developmental milestones such as sitting unaided, rolling, crawling, standing or walking are rarely, even partially achieved by infants with type 1 spinal muscular atrophy (SMA), confirms a study published ...
+Developmental milestones such as sitting unaided, rolling, crawling, standing or walking are rarely, even partially achieved by infants with type 1 spinal muscular atrophy (SMA), confirms a study published in ...
 Read more

-A team of international researchers developed a revised upper limb module (RULM) to assess arm function in people with spinal muscular atrophy (SMA), which can capture progressive muscle weakness ...
+A team of international researchers developed a revised upper limb module (RULM) to assess arm function in people with spinal muscular atrophy (SMA), which can capture progressive muscle weakness even ...
 Read more